EmergencyTemporalShift/vlab/README.md

 # vlab
 ## The virtual laboratory

+Curently broken and stuck on the libray stuff because it's old code and I do not want to update old pointer arithmitic Plenty of bugs from Gemini in translation probably, but we've made good progress on updating stuff I think.

 ## Developer Getting Started Guide

 Note: our current version has been developed using QT 5.15.16.